RESEARCH

 • [1] Rationalist Explanation for Political Apology: Theory and Evidence with Joohyun Shon (NYU)

-• [2] War Memory as Political Power: Memorial Museums, Domestic Cohesion, and Foreign Policy Preferences
+• [2] War Memory as Statecraft: Memorial Museums, Domestic Cohesion, and Foreign Policy Preferences

 • [3] Learning Weapons Taboos from Museums of Extreme Violence: Evidence from Field Experiments in China, Vietnam, and Japan